Nickelodeon on CBS: History

-On September 16, 2000, the new three-hour block, known as Nick Jr. on CBS, premiered, replacing CBS Kidshow, produced by Canada-based animation studio Nelvana, which ended its run the week prior on September 9.
+On September 16, 2000, the three-hour block, known as Nick Jr. on CBS, premiered, replacing CBS Kidshow, produced by Canada-based animation studio Nelvana, which ended its run the week prior on September 9.
 For the first two years of the Viacom agreement, the block exclusively aired preschool-oriented programming from Nick Jr.; the block launched without commercial advertising, only airing promos, interstitial segments, and PSAs.
 Viacom began selling advertising during the block in early 2001; as with Nickelodeon's Nick Jr. block at the time, it would be limited to four minutes per-hour.

 On September 14, 2002, the block was rebranded as Nick on CBS, and its programming content expanded to animated Nickelodeon series aimed at children between the ages of 2 and 12, in addition to two returning Nick Jr. series Blue's Clues and Dora the Explorer.
-The rebranding also introduced a new logo with three circles with different colors (orange for Nick, green for the word "On", and blue for CBS) alongside bumpers and promos animated by Primal Screen.
+The rebranding also introduced a new logo with three circles with different colors (orange for Nick (due to its logo's trademark hue), green for the word "On", and blue for CBS) alongside bumpers and promos were animated by the now-defunct, Georgia-based Primal Screen.

 As with its predecessor Think CBS Kids and CBS Kidshow blocks, all of the programs within the block complied with educational programming (E/I) requirements defined by the Children's Television Act, although the educational content in some of the programs was tenuous in nature.
-It was partly for this reason why some of Nickelodeon's most popular programs (most notably SpongeBob SquarePants) were mainly not included as part of the CBS block, especially during the more open-formatted Nick on CBS era.
+It was partly for this reason why some of Nickelodeon's most popular programs (most notably SpongeBob SquarePants) were mainly not included as part of the CBS block due to offense, especially during the more open-formatted Nick on CBS era.
 However, Rugrats aired briefly in 2003, when it was added as a short-lived regular series within the block.
-On March 13, 2004, the block had a relaunch, making additions such as live-action shows, such as The Brothers García.
+On March 13, 2004, the block was rebranded, making additions such as live-action shows, such as The Brothers García.